Guide for Student Organization Advisors

 In consultations on programs, the advisor should communicate the expectation that he/she would like to be consulted regularly by the officers concerning their plans for group activities or programs.
 Advisors should know what projects and/or events are being planned and should offer his/her suggestions freely, but should be careful not to dominate the program planning process.Provide Continuity

 Providing continuity is a very important responsibility.
 The turnover of officers and members in a student organization is continual, and often the only link with even the immediate past is through the advisor.
 The advisor can orient new officers and members to this history and help them build upon it.
 Continuity also implies a link with the future and the advisor can play an important role in helping to develop long-term plans for the future of the organization and in communicating these plans to succeeding generations of members.Interpretation of Policy

 As a representative of CSU, Chico, the advisor should aid students with the interpreting of university policies and regulations pertaining to student organizations, and may be a liaison to university administrators when the organization has questions about polices and regulations.
-The advisor should encourage the organization and its officers to learn about policies and regulations, and to follow them.
+The advisor should encourage the organization and its officers to learn about policies and regulations, to follow them, and to seek guidance from the staff in Student Life and Leadership.
 For specific policy information, visit the Student Organization Policy and Procedures page.